rakutentech/android-miniapp/miniapp/USERGUIDE.md

 # Mini App SDK for Android

 Provides functionality to show a Mini App in Android Applications.
 The SDK offers features like downloading, caching, updating, and displaying of a Mini App.
+Mini App SDK also facilitates communication between a mini app and the host app via a message bridge.

 ## Requirements